-In order to advance the Horne 5 Project and proceed with the dewatering, construction and operation of the Horne 5 Project, the Company must obtain all required regulatory approvals, including admissibility of the EIA, and satisfy all conditions contained in the OLIA.
+In order to advance the Falco Horne 5 Project and proceed with the dewatering, construction and operation of the Falco Horne 5 Project, the Company must obtain all required regulatory approvals and satisfy all conditions contained in the OLIA.
 In addition, Falco must secure financing which may be completed in a number of ways, including, but not limited to, the issuance of debt or equity instruments and joint venture agreements at the asset level and/or monetizing certain non-current assets of the Company.
-If the funds are not available on terms satisfactory to the Company, some planned activities may be postponed and the Company will be required to reevaluate its plans and allocate its total resources in the Company's best interest.
+If the funds are not available on terms satisfactory to the Company, some planned activities may be postponed and the Company will be required to re-evaluate its plans and allocate its total resources in the Company's best interest.
 This may result in a substantial reduction of the scope of existing and planned operations.

-The Horne 5 Project
+The Falco Horne 5 Project

-Management believes that the execution of the OLIA with Glencore Canada, in addition to the completion of the Work Plan and execution of the Offtake Agreements were significant steps forward for the Company.
+Management believes that the execution of the OLIA with Glencore Canada, reception of the Admissibility, commencement of the formal BAPE process, in addition to the completion of the Work Plan and execution of the Offtake Agreements were significant steps forward for the Company.
 In addition to obtaining financing for the Project, Falco will focus on the following key project execution activities:

-- 1. Finalizing the conditions precedent to dewatering and mining activities under the OLIA with Glencore Canada. - Continuing the environmental work, community engagement and permitting in order to secure the admissibility of the EIA and the authorization from the MELCCFP to initiate the public hearing process (Bureau d'audiences publiques sur l'environnement) on the Horne 5 Project. - Initiating the surface infrastructure construction program, a pre-requisite to the initiation of dewatering and shaft rehabilitation. - 4.
-Securing additional surface rights near the Horne 5 Project by continuing certain community infrastructure and relocation activities.
+- Continuing the environmental work, community engagement and permitting in order to progress towards the end of the public hearing process (Bureau d'audiences publiques sur l'environnement) on the Falco Horne 5 Proiect. - 2.
+Finalizing the conditions precedent to dewatering and mining activities under the OLIA with Glencore Canada. - 3.
+Initiating the surface infrastructure construction program, a pre-requisite to the initiation of dewatering and shaft rehabilitation. - 4.
+Securing additional surface rights near the Falco Horne 5 Project by continuing certain community infrastructure and relocation activities.